-The data below shows the total number of children that had a successful discharges.
+The data below shows the total number of children that had a successful discharge.

 The data below shows the total number of PFT who adopted children.
 As companywide, 146 PFT are adoptive homes.